oddy-boop/Edusync-git/supabase/rls_policies.md

 ## IMPORTANT: Prerequisite - Run This SQL First

 Before applying the policies below, you **must** run the following SQL code in your Supabase SQL Editor.
-This creates/updates the necessary helper functions that your policies rely on.
+This creates/updates the necessary helper functions and database triggers that your policies rely on.

-**Performance Note:** These functions wrap calls like `auth.uid()` inside a `(select auth.uid())`.
-This is a crucial performance optimization that prevents the function from being re-evaluated for every row in a query, making your database much faster.

 Go to `Database` -> `SQL Editor` -> `New query` in your Supabase project dashboard, paste the entire code block below, and click `RUN`.

---- START COPYING HERE (for Helper Functions) ---
+--- START COPYING HERE (for Helper Functions & Triggers) ---
 ```sql
 -- Helper function to get the role of the currently logged-in user.
 create or replace function public.get_my_role()